deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Something happened to the sound.
 It was… gone, now.
 All the shouting, the alarms, the desperation, it all went silent.
 Everything came down to the twelve-inch razor-sharp steel claw it had just shoved into her heart.

-TIme stopped just long enough for Ray to realize that she was dead.
+Time stopped just long enough for Ray to realize that she was dead.

 Something the size and general shape of a bear slammed into the Hunter, tore it apart.
 Another one saved Cook’s hide by inches.
 Bullets were ripping through the hall, clearing a space, but Ray fell backwards into armored hands.
 She looked up and saw her own face reflected in some kind of visor: There were dark brown eyes behind it, alert and intense.
 Human eyes that alighted on the blade in her chest and knew just as well as she did that she wasn’t going to make it.